 With saturated markets in social media and shorter-than-ever attention spans, first impressions are everything.
 The first three seconds of a social video is precious time, so make your impact quickly.
 Use visually stimulating imagery that resonates with your target audience, and think of a powerful, hilarious, or thought-provoking statement to capture attention.

 Once you have that attention, subtly tell the audience who you are with your logo.
 Keep it simple and place it in the top or bottom corner of the video.
 Remember: the intro is not about showing off your logo in a big and flashy way – it’s about immediately engaging your audience.

 When it comes to videos for purposes other than social media, such as product demonstrations or a supplement to a live presentation, you want to tell people who you are from the get-go.
 Brand your video by showing your logo up front, centered at a medium size.
 You can also create a custom logo animation.
-If you’re using Animoto’s logo block, you’ll find 6 animation options to choose from.
+If you’re using Animoto, you’ll find a variety of animation options to choose from.

 Include your logo at the end of the video with a similar effect as the intro for consistency.
 And don’t forget to include a call to action at the end of your video or in your outro, such as asking the audience to learn more by visiting your website.
 Think of your business objectives and how the video will contribute to achieving them.